Two people sitting in front of a computer and pointing at the screen

 MSE portfolio guide and three-year course plans

 Students will be emailed each semester about seminars and the requirements.
-Additionally, information will be on the ECEE website along with the questions that students must answer and the submission deadline.
-Students are encouraged to speak with their assigned academic advisor if they have questions about this degree requirement.
+Additionally, information will be on the School of Electrical, Computer and Energy Engineering website, along with the questions that students must answer and the submission deadline.
+Students are encouraged to speak with their assigned academic advisors if they have questions about this degree requirement.

 We have compiled a listing of graduate classes in electrical engineering to be offered over a period of about three years.
 It is useful for preparing the plan of study (iPOS) for graduate students and planning your technical electives for undergraduate students.
 The listings show all of the classes by area, which is also needed in preparation of the iPOS.
 Tempe campus offerings and online offerings are shown separately.
 These plans are subject to change and are not guaranteed.